anyc/steam-overlay/README.md

 Usage
 -----

-* Include this overlay with [Layman](http://www.gentoo.org/proj/en/overlays/userguide.xml) and the following command `layman -a steam-overlay`
+* Include this overlay with [Layman](http://www.gentoo.org/proj/en/overlays/userguide.xml) and the following command: `layman -a steam-overlay` *or* copy `steam-overlay.conf` from this repository into `/etc/portage/repos.conf/` to use the new [portage sync capabilities](https://wiki.gentoo.org/wiki/Project:Portage/Sync)
 * Choose if you want to use the official Steam runtime along with its bundled libraries or system libraries by en-/disabling the `steamruntime` use flag.
-Disabling the official runtime is only recommended for advanced Gentoo users.
+Disabling the official runtime is only recommended for advanced Gentoo users
 * Emerge the `steam-meta` package
 * Start the client by executing `steam`